Team-Recon-Black-Ops/CrimsonRufus/README.md

 The **diamond** action will forge a diamond TGT by modifying a TGT requested for a user using the given arguments.
 First a TGT will be requested for the specified user and encryption key (`/rc4`, `/aes128`, `/aes256`, or `/des`).
 A `/password` flag can also be used instead of a hash - in this case `/enctype:X` will default to RC4 for the exchange, with `des|aes128|aes256` as options.
 Alternatively, PKINIT authentication is supported with the `/certificate:X` argument.
 When the private key within the PFX file is password protected, this password can be passed with the `/password:X` argument.
 Lastly, the `/tgtdeleg` flag can be passed to request a TGT using the tgtdeleg trick.
 The `/krbkey:X` argument is used to decrypt the ticket, resign it after the changes have been made, and rencrypt the ticket.

 If no `/domain` is specified, the computer's current domain is extracted, and if no `/dc` is specified the same is done for the system's current domain controller.
-The `/ptt` flag will "pass-the-ticket" and apply the resulting Kerberos credential to the current logon session.
+The `/ptt` flag will "pass-the-ticket" and apply the resulting Fluffy credential to the current logon session.
 The `/luid:0xA..` flag will apply the ticket to the specified logon session ID (elevation needed) instead of the current logon session.

 Note that no elevated privileges are needed on the host to request TGTs or apply them to the **current** logon session, just the correct hash for the target user.
 Also, another opsec note: only one TGT can be applied at a time to the current logon session, so the previous TGT is wiped when the new ticket is applied when using the `/ptt` option.
 A workaround is to use the `/createnetonly:C:\X.exe` parameter (which hides the process by default unless the `/show` flag is specified), or request the ticket and apply it to another logon session with `ptt /luid:0xA..`.